HazielT/hello-world/README.md

-# hello-world
+	# Your name  Haziel Trujillo
-the first repo
+	### CSCI-205 Integrated Project
-### what i hope to get from this class
+	- So far its been a tie between C++ and Python
-*i am hoping i can learn alot about coding team work in this class*
+	- I would love a job in game deisgn but i just hope i can get a coding job where i can support myself and my family